3MFConsortium/spec_production/3MF Production Extension.md

 | UUID | **ST\_UUID** | required | | A globally unique identifier for each \<object> in the 3MF package which allows producers and consumers to track object instances across 3MF packages.
 In the case that an \<object> is made up of \<components>, the UUID represents a unique ID for that collection of object references. |

 Producers MUST include UUID's in all \<object> references to ensure that each object can be reliably tracked.

->**Note:** As for the use case of production data, the uniqueness properties are sufficient, this specification tries to avoid the technical details about conforming UUIDs according to [ITU-T X.667 ISO/IEC 9834-8:2004](http://www.itu.int/ITU-T/studygroups/com17/oid.html).
-"Unique identifier" always MAY mean any of the four UUID variants described in IETF RFC 4122, which includes Microsoft GUIDs as well as time-based UUIDs.

 ### 4.2.1 Component